Cúcuta: Layout

 Topography of the old city (current center) before the earthquake.
 1863.

 Cúcuta's center, core of the city, is organized as a grid adopted from Spain in colonial times and reformed by Francisco Andrade Troconis after the devastating earthquake of 1875, with Santander Park as the guiding point.
 More than 300 neighborhoods form the urban network.
-Poorer neighborhoods are in the north, north-west and south-west, many of them squatter areas.
-The middle class lives mostly in the central and eastern areas.
+Poorer neighborhoods are in the north, northwest, and southwest, many of them squatter areas.
+The middle-class lives mostly in the central and eastern areas.

 Odonymy

 Minor streets (Calles) run from east to west, perpendicular to the city's western hills, whose numbering increases from north to south, starting from 1st Street.

 Major streets (avenidas), on the other hand, run from south to north parallel to the hills, starting from Zero Avenue.
 Avenues west of Zero Avenue increase their numbering from east to west, while those east of Zero Avenue increase their numbering from west to east, adding the indicative "E" (from Este, east) as well (for example, 1st Avenue E, 2nd Avenue E, etc.).